Harnessing Creativity: There’s no such thing as creative ‘fairy dust’

 Now, this is a near perfect example of a ‘creative genius’ narrative – a lone creative suddenly getting inspiration out of nowhere.
 But notice Lovelock wrote two lines.
 He didn’t realise which was the actual brilliant one.
 Imagine the campaign with the second line?
 You can’t now can you?
 But there was a debate as to which line would run.
 Recognising the best idea takes as much creativity as coming up with one in the first place.
 And often, it’s not the creative that spots it.
 Agencies are generally full of great creative thinking – the problem is recognising which are the best ideas, getting the whole team to buy into them and then selling them to the client.

-Our next course is in central London on Thursday 13th July.
-There are a few places still available, so book now to ensure your teams don’t miss out.
+Our next course is in central London on 1st November.
+Book now to ensure your teams don’t miss out.